brodybits/rollup-plugin-size-snapshot/README.md

-# @brodybits/rollup-plugin-size-snapshot v0.7.x
+# @brodybits/rollup-plugin-size-snapshot v0.7.x branch

-@brodybits/rollup-plugin-size-snapshot v0.7.x branch with Rollup 0.x & Webpack 5 combined
+@brodybits/rollup-plugin-size-snapshot v0.7.x branch with Webpack 5 together with Rollup 0.x support, to support react-recompose build

 <img src="example2.png" />

 This plugin provides details about

-* actual bundle size (bundler parsing size)
+- actual bundle size (bundler parsing size)
-* minified bundle size (browser parsing size)
+- minified bundle size (browser parsing size)
-* gzipped bundle size (download size)
+- gzipped bundle size (download size)

 All of these sizes are important criteria when choosing a library, and they will be stored in the `.size-snapshot.json` file.